-The terminology associated with writing and executing your Will has been used for almost 200 years and is littered with terms which are old fashioned, written in legalese and even contain some Latin phrases.
+The terminology associated with writing your Will has been used for almost 200 years and is littered with terms which are old fashioned, written in legalese and even contain some Latin phrases.

 The terminology might sound very serious and official, but if nobody really understands what they mean, why are we continuing to use them?

 Some people fear that they won’t understand the over complicated legal jargon used when making their Will and simply avoid doing it.
 But please don’t be put off by this!

 Here’s an explanation of some of the Will Terminology:

 We’ve gathered together a list of some of the phrases that you may come across when making your Will or dealing with someone’s estate after they have passed away: